xgeoff/clearhealth/pages/provider-perspective.md

 ---
 title = "ClearHealth from the Provider's Perspective"
 ---
-Fantastic and absolutely the *right* question — this is the exact point where most new health plans fail: they design for members but not for **the front desk at the doctor’s office**.

-Let’s walk through what it looks like **from the provider’s perspective**, step by step, and how to make sure you’re *easier to deal with than any traditional insurer* — not more work.
+**From the provider’s perspective**, step by step, here’s how accepting ClearHealth patients works — and why it’s so easy.

 ## 🏥 1.
 Setting the Scene: The Small Clinic Reality